authomize/Open-ITDR/Open-Connectors/Connectors/AD On-Prem/README.md

 ## Define variables in ad_script.ps1
 - Further variable details are in ad_script.ps1

-## Use Windows Task Scheduler to schedule ad_script.ps1
+## Use Windows Task Scheduler to Schedule ad_script.ps1
 - Set the script to run on a 12 hour schedule
 - For help with this refer to: https://learn.microsoft.com/en-us/windows/win32/taskschd/using-the-task-scheduler